-The following issues have been identified in the current release.
+No new issues have been identified in this release.

 App Layering appliance and management console